rickrodness/cse15l-lab-reports/lab_report_2.md

 ## StringHandler

-`StringHandler` is an implementation of the `URLHandler` interface.
-Its primary function is to handle URI requests, specifically those with the path "/add-message", and build a message string using the query parameter.
+- `StringHandler` is an implementation of the `URLHandler` interface
+- Its primary function is to handle URI requests with the path "/add-message"
+- Then build a message string using the query parameter

 ```java
 class StringHandler implements URLHandler {